fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 So, accept responsibility for who you are and start doing something about it.
 Sometimes, facing this responsibility will be easier than you expect.
-As the saying goes "if you face your deepest fears, you may never have to meet them."
-In most cases, it won't be easy, but what were you expecting?
+In most cases it won't be, but what were you expecting?
 Did you really think that a worthy life was going to be easy?
 Well, this is what hard feels like.
 Take a moment and pay attention to whatever you pretend doesn't exist.